OpenSourceTreasure/ascii-weather/README.md

 ![screenshot](weather.png)

+💡 There is no title and the favicon is black colored base64 code so it doesn't need to ping a server and one less file to deal with.

 💬 I think its perfect to add to a nostalgia webpage or project.

 🎸 Enjoy!

-💡 PS - There is no title and the favicon is black colored base64 code so it doesn't need to ping a server and one less file to deal with.